 Stick around as we walk through the best ketchup substitutes together.
 The primary rule of thumb when you lack a certain ingredient is to use what works best for you.
 However, if there’s time to spare, don’t be shy to experiment with different flavors.

 When it comes to savoring those yummy finger foods, a classic dipping sauce is a must.
 If you’re all out of ketchup, here’re the best ketchup substitutes that you’ll come to love.

 Salsa means “sauce” in Spanish and refers to a wide array of forms.
 More often than not, this hot sauce combines tomatoes, herbs, chili peppers, onions, and garlic.

 When you need a dip for chips and suddenly realize you’re all out, fresh salsa is your best bet.
-Just chop a bunch of fresh ingredients and give everything a whirl in the food processor.
-The sauce takes minutes to make, and no need to heat the kitchen.
+You can grab a high-quality jar of salsa in your nearest supermarket or just chop a bunch of fresh ingredients and give everything a whirl in the food processor.
+Only minutes to finish!

 The taste of salsa can be anywhere savory, zesty, spicy, and pungent.
 Though hard to define, salsa is so easy to relish.
 Spoon it with tortilla chips, salads, chickens, and you can enjoy your mealtime with peace of mind!

 On top of that, salsa is one of those guilt-free snacks that you can indulge in regularly.
 By nature, the mix of healthy veggies is a good source of vitamins, antioxidants, and little calories, making a healthy diet so much more bearable.

 Did you know the best way to make salsa from scratch?
 See it from the expert here!

 2. Sun-Dried Tomato Hummus